Lessons Learned

 • If you want to avoid the releases of other big projects do so on a weekly basis;

-• Don’t bite off more than you can chew start with a small thing and make it bigger during development;
+• Don’t bite off more than you can chew start with a small thing and make it bigger during development.
+It’s generally a good shout to dedicate ~20% of a project’s time to polish;

 6. Feedback and User Testing: